Need a fun Halloween art activity for your preschooler? Look no further!

 RELATED: Looking for the best Halloween activities?
 Check out my 31 Days of Halloween Activities for Preschoolers.

-Well, the good news about waiting until late October to get Halloween decorations is that they tend to be 50% off!
+Because they’re usually 50% off!
 A huge perk to being the last ones in the neighborhood getting your act together.

 RELATED: Need a sensory Halloween idea?
 You will love Eyeball Sensory Play.